Hunger Artists Theatre Company: Notable people

 British-born playwright Jeremy Gable served as Artistic Director of the company from December 2006 to April 2009, where he directed the Orange County premieres of Sarah Kane's 4.48 Psychosis and Bryony Lavery's Frozen, as well as writing the Flying Spaghetti Monster plays, which were covered by the official Flying Spaghetti Monster website.
 Gable was named "one of Orange County's most genuinely innovative theatrical minds" by OC Weekly and called "one of O.C.'s more fertile theatrical minds" by the Orange County Register.

+In the summer of 2003 and 2006 John Downey III joined the boards to rave reviews as Pirelli in Sweeney Todd, and Ready Money Matt in The Threepenny Opera.
+Sweeney Todd went on to win numerous awards at The OC Weekly Theatre Awards including Best Show, Best Direction (tie) and Best Performance.

 On May 21, 2010, Daniel Wozniak performed in Hunger's production of Nine hours after killing his neighbor, PFC Samuel Herr, and college student Juri Kibuishi.
 Wozniak was later convicted and sentenced to death for the murders.